Death is inevitable and each individual is responsible for their own salvation

 (Qur’an 39:53)

-If you are not yet a Muslim, ask yourself: what is holding you back from embracing Islam?
-Reflect on the undeniable evidence you have come across on this website and see if you can find a valid reason or excuse.
+If you are not yet a Muslim, ask yourself: What is holding you back from embracing Islam?
+Reflect on the undeniable evidence you’ve encountered on this website, and consider whether you can find a valid reason or excuse.

 To convert to Islam, all you need to do is recite the “Testimony of Faith” (Shahada) with the sincere intention to embrace Islam to become Muslim, solely for the sake of pleasing God, not for personal gain or to please others.